shawnjohnjr/asuth-gecko-notes/dom/quota/OVERVIEW.md

 * CreateOrUpgradeDirectoryMetadataHelper::DoProcessOriginDirectories:
   * Iterates over the originProps.
+  * If (mPersistent) (only persistent/temporary existed in the being-upgraded scheme), CreateDirectoryMetadata() for sure.
+This is important because if the file didn't exist, MaybeUpgradeOriginDirectory only touched .metadata, it didn't populate it.
-  * If persistent (only persistent/temporary existed in the being-upgraded scheme) and IsOriginWhitelistedForPersistentStorage() returns true, move the directory to the new "permanent" dir (which we may need to create).
+    * If IsOriginWhitelistedForPersistentStorage() returns true, move the directory to the new "permanent" dir (which we may need to create).
       If the target directory already existed, QM_WARNING and delete the source directory, thereby favoring the already-upgraded target.
 (This happened if the user had been jumping around between Gecko versions.)
-  * Elif (not persistent and) we had marked it mNeedsRestore because the .metadata file did not exist, creat it using what's in originProps.
-So the last modified time has become our last access time,
+  * Elif (not persistent and) we had marked it mNeedsRestore because the .metadata file did not exist, create it using what's in originProps.
+So the last modified time has become our last access time, and all the origin data is from the directory name inference we did.
+  * Elif !mIgnore, open the .metadata file and append mIsApp.  (mIgnore was set if the isApp bool was already present.)

 * QuotaManager::MaybeRemoveOldDirectories: (called by
   QuotaManager::EnsureStorageIsInitialized)